aquatix/dammit.nl/content/posts/20161121-get-a-push-notification-when-your-laptop-is-low-on-battery.md

 Slug: 20161121-get-a-push-notification-when-your-laptop-is-low-on-battery
 Location: Work
 Authors: Michiel Scholten
+Category: howto
-Tags: rant
+Tags: howto, mobile, push

-A while ago [I wrote about getting notified on battery low](https://dammit.nl/p/948).
+A while ago [I wrote about getting notified on battery low]({filename}20150307-getting-a-push-message-on-your-phone-or-watch-when-your-laptop-battery-is-running-low.md).
 It is quite useful when you leave your laptop unattended for a while, to get a notification on your phone and/or smartwatch when that laptop is about to run out of juice.
 It has saved me a few hard shutdowns (or interrupted tasks because of forced hibernation).

 The `udev` rule in that article should still work (if your device/battery emits those kinds of events at least), but for me the PushBullet method used there stopped working.